Elevation: 5,998 ft

 This peak is not in the book.
 This page is based on information from John Platt.
 His trip report is linked below.
 Published November 2018

 The starting point for this peak can be reached from two directions.
-From McCall follow FH-48 [(B)(3) page 136] over Lick Creek Summit down to the point where the Sesech River flows into the South Fork.
-From Cascade take the Warm Lake Highway to the South Fork Road [(C)(1.1) page 136] and follow it south to its junction with FH-48.
-Turn left on FH-48 and follow it to the point where the Sesech flows into the South Fork.
-Park downstream the bridge across the Secesh.
+From McCall, follow FH-48 [(B)(3) on Page 136] over Lick Creek Summit down to the point where the Secesh River flows into the South Fork.
+From Cascade, take Warm Lake Highway to South Fork Road [(C)(1.1) on Page 136].
+Follow South Fork Road south to its junction with FH-48.
+Turn left onto FH-48 and follow it to the point where the Secesh River flows into the South Fork.
+Park downstream from the bridge across the Secesh River.

 Northeast Ridge, Class 2

-Cross the Secesh bridge and climb up the steep road cut on game trail to the base of the ridge.
+Cross the Secesh River Bridge and climb up the steep road cut on a game trail to the base of the ridge.
 The ridge climbs steeply at first but the angle soon lessens.
-John encountered a rock obstacle on the ridge.
-Bypass the rock by dropping down on its east side.
-John reports that, “It’s pretty easy to follow the ridgetop, and that means views.
+John Platt encountered a rock obstacle on the ridge.
+Bypass the rock by dropping down on its East Side.
+John reports: “It’s pretty easy to follow the ridge crest and that means views.
 Also, there are game trails pretty much the entire way.”
-As you can see by the GPS track, John descended by a different route.
-His loop route covered 6.1 miles with 2,720 of elevation gain.
+As you can see by the GPS track, John descended a different route.
+His loop route covered 6.1 miles with 2,720 feet of elevation gain.